 The off-the-shoulder neckline is a favorite for summer, beach, boho, and destination weddings.
 This effortless style gracefully frames your face and highlights the shoulders and collarbones with its draped sleeves.
 If you don’t want to accentuate your arms or have broad shoulders, you might prefer to stay away from this style and opt for the portrait neckline instead.

 Similar to an off-the-shoulder style but made with slightly more fabric, the portrait neckline is characterized by a wide scoop from the tip of one shoulder to the tip of the other.
-This cut is ideal for a bride looking for a timeless look to cover their arms and accentuate their collarbones.
+This cut is ideal for a bride looking to cover their arms and accentuate their collarbones.